United States of America

 Pacific Northwest

 The coastline is stunning, and great for whale watching.
 The small town of Depoe Bay is known as one of the best spots in the country for it!
 Another place to visit is Cannon Beach, home to Haystack Rock.
-More inland you’ll find the cascade mountain range.
-This includes Mt Rainier, Mt Hood, and dozens of other beautiful mountains.
+More inland you’ll find the Cascade mountain range, home to Mt Rainier, Mt Hood, and dozens of other beautiful mountains.

 The Wild West

-Arizona’s big attraction is the Grand Canyon National Park, one of the 7 wonders of the world.
+• Arizona boasts the world-famous Grand Canyon, one of the seven wonders of the natural world.
 You know about that, so let me tell you about Monument Valley!
 This is what you think of when you think ‘Wild West’.
-Giant sandstone buttes, red sand desert, Navajo Native Americans.
+Giant sandstone buttes, red sand desert, and Navajo Native Americans.
 It’s possibly the most ‘America’ place in America.

 Hawaii

-One of only two states located off the US mainland, Hawaii is 2,500 miles West of California, and made up of 8 islands.
-Each has its own draws, but my favourites are Oahu, the Big Island, and Kauai.
+Hawaii is an island paradise, located 2,500 miles West of California.
+It’s made up of eight main islands, each with its own unique charm, but my favourites are Oahu, the Big Island, and Kauai.

 Alaska